typelevel/Laika/docs/introduction/intro.md

 Adding the Laika dependency to your sbt build:

-    libraryDependencies += "org.planet42" %% "laika-core" % "0.11.0"
+    libraryDependencies += "org.planet42" %% "laika-core" % "0.12.0"

-Example for transforming from file to file:
+Example for transforming Markdown:

-    Transform from Markdown to HTML fromFile "hello.md" toFile "hello.html"
+    Transformer.from(Markdown).to(HTML).build.transform("hello *there*")

-Example for transforming an entire directory of markup files:
+Example for transforming ReStructuredText:

-    Transform from ReStructuredText to
-      HTML fromDirectory "source" toDirectory "target"
+    Transformer.from(ReStructuredText).to(HTML).build.transform("hello *there*")

+For file/stream IO, parallel processing and/or EPUB support, based on cats-effect, add the laika-io module to your build:

+    libraryDependencies += "org.planet42" %% "laika-io" % "0.12.0"

-Example for transforming an entire directory of markup files to a single PDF file:
+Example for transforming an entire directory of markup files to a single EPUB file:

-    Transform from Markdown to PDF fromDirectory "src" toFile "hello.pdf"
+    implicit val processingContext: ContextShift[IO] =
+      IO.contextShift(ExecutionContext.global)
+    val blockingContext: ContextShift[IO] =
+      IO.contextShift(ExecutionContext.fromExecutor(Executors.newCachedThreadPool()))

+    laika.io.Parallel {
+      Transformer.from(Markdown).to(EPUB).using(GitHubFlavor)
+    }.build(processingContext, blockingContext)
+      .fromDirectory("src")
+      .toFile("hello.epub")
+      .transform
+      .unsafeRunSync()

 When using Laika's PDF support you need to add one more dependency to your build:

-    libraryDependencies += "org.planet42" %% "laika-pdf" % "0.11.0"
+    libraryDependencies += "org.planet42" %% "laika-pdf" % "0.12.0"

+The example for how to transform a directory of input files into a PDF file looks the same as the EPUB example, apart from swapping `EPUB` for `PDF`

 ### Other Resources